Filipino cuisine: Meals of the day

 Certain portmanteaus in Filipino have come into use to describe popular combinations of items in a Filipino breakfast.
 An example of such a combination order is kankamtuy: an order of kanin (rice), kamatis (tomatoes) and tuyo (dried fish).
 Another is tapsi: an order of tapa and sinangág or sinaing.
 Other examples include variations using a silog suffix, usually some kind of meat served with sinangág or sinaing, and itlog (egg).
 The three most commonly seen silogs are tapsilog (having tapa as the meat portion), tocilog (having tocino as the meat portion), and longsilog (having longganisa as the meat portion).
-Other silogs include hotsilog (with a hot dog), bangsilog (with bangus (milkfish)), dangsilog (with danggit (rabbitfish)), spamsilog (with spam), adosilog (with adobo), chosilog (with chorizo), chiksilog (with chicken), cornsilog (with corned beef), and litsilog (with lechon/litson).
-Pankaplog is slang for a breakfast consisting of pandesal, kape (coffee), and itlog (egg), it is also a double entendre meaning to fondle breasts.
+Other silogs include hotsilog (with a hot dog), bangsilog (with bangus (milkfish)), dangsilog (with danggit (rabbitfish)), spamsilog (with spam), adosilog (with adobo), chosilog (with chorizo), chiksilog (with chicken), cornsilog (with corned beef), and litsilog (with Manila lechon" (or "Luzon lechon").
+Pankaplog is slang for a breakfast consisting of pandesal, kape (coffee), and itlog (egg).
 An establishment that specializes in such meals is called a tapsihan or tapsilugan.

 A typical Filipino lunch (tanghalian) is composed of a food variant (or two for some) and rice, sometimes with soup.
 Whether grilled, stewed, or fried, rice is eaten with everything.
-Due to the tropical climate of the Philippines, the preference is to serve ice cold water, juices, or soft drinks with meals.
+Due to the tropical climate of the Philippines, the preference is to serve ice-cold water, juices, or soft drinks with meals.

 Dinner, while still the main meal, is smaller than in other countries.
 Typical meals in a Filipino dinner are usually leftover meals from lunch.
-Filipino dinner is usually served in the time period between 6–8 pm, though dinner is served much more early in the countryside.
+Filipino dinner is usually served in the time period between 6–8 pm, though dinner is served much earlier in the countryside.